benofben/volatility/README.md

 That data is going to need a ton of preprocessing including normalization.
 I'm going to try some methods I used in 2008-2010.
 The model worked then and I think the macro conditions might be about the same now.  preprocess.py will consolidate the data, normalize it and then break it into various data sets to ensure proper withholding.

+Some of the data is sparse (missing high and low but has a close, etc) even though it shouldn't be.
+I have a ticket open with Intrinio about that.

 ## Modeling

 I'm fiddling around with H2O.ai DAI.